EMD SD7

-An SD7 is a 6-axle diesel locomotive built by General Motors Electro-Motive Division between May 1951 and November 1953.
+The EMD SD7 is a model of 6-axle diesel locomotive built by General Motors Electro-Motive Division between May 1951 and November 1953.
 It had an EMD 567B 16-cylinder engine producing 1500 hp for its six traction motors.
-188 were built for United States railroads.
+United States railroads bought 188 units.

 This was the first model in EMD's SD (Special Duty) series of locomotives, a lengthened B-B GP7 with a C-C truck arrangement.
-The two extra axles and traction motors are useful in heavy, low speed freight service.
+The two extra axles and traction motors are useful in heavy, low-speed freight service.
 EMD continues to produce SD series locomotives to this day.

-Some SD7s both high and short-hood can still be found in service today on shortline railroads and industrial operators, although most Class 1 roads stopped using these locomotives by the 1970s and 1980s.
+Some SD7s both high and short-hood can still be found in service today on shortline railroads and industrial operators, although most Class I roads stopped using these locomotives by the 1970s and 1980s.

-Design and Production
+Design and production

 The SD7 was conceived as a modification of the existing EMD GP7 with two additional powered axles, one for each truck.
-Providing two more axles served two purposes: it gave the locomotive more tractive effort compared to the four axle GP7, and distributed the locomotive's weight more evenly.
+Providing two more axles served two purposes: it gave the locomotive more tractive effort compared to the four-axle GP7, and it distributed the locomotive's weight more evenly.

 EMD produced its first examples of the SD7 in May 1951, using the 567B engine.
 Starting in August 1953 a total of 26 SD7s were produced which used either the 567BC engine or the 567C engine.

 SD7s were originally set up to run long hood forward, usually noted by the letter "F" painted adjacent to the top step of the long hood boarding steps.
 Many were later changed or upgraded to run short hood forward as is today's Association of American Railroads standard.

-EMD ended production in November 1953, and began producing the SD7's successor, the SD9, in January 1954.
+EMD ended production in November 1953 and began producing the SD7's successor, the SD9, in January 1954.

+Rebuilds

+SD7R

+The Southern Pacific Transportation Company (SP) had rebuilt a total of 42 of their SD7 locomotives into the EMD SD7R.
+They were numbered 1500–1542.
+The rebuilds had also included upgrades to the electrical systems, traction motors, as well as a changeout of the prime movers swapping the 16-cylinder 567B prime movers with 16-cylinder 645CE prime movers.

+The Chicago and North Western Transportation Company (C&NW) had seven SD7s rebuilt at their own Oelwein shops in Oelwein, Iowa changing their power output from 1,500 horsepower (1.12 Megawatts) to 1,750 horsepower (1.30 Megawatts).
+All seven C&NW units were retired from the C&NW's roster on September 5, 1986, and sold to the Dakota, Minnesota and Eastern Railroad (DM&E).